NeuraByte-UCSD-ITS/nutrirate/README.md

 6. Grouping by recipe id, we computed the average rating per recipe using our merged data.
 We then merged the resulting dataframe with the original merged_df to add 'average_ratings' as a new column.

+Here are the first 5 (unique) rows of our cleaned dataset:

 | name                                 | minutes | nutrition                                    | description                                          | rating | calories | protein |
 |:-------------------------------------|--------:|:---------------------------------------------|:-----------------------------------------------------|-------:|---------:|--------:|